 A dry cupcake is one where it is falling apart easily, has a thick, dark crust, and crumbs everywhere.

 Some ovens, especially convection ovens, tend to run a little hotter than the dial shows, so knowing your oven well can make a world of difference in your quest for the perfectly risen cupcakes.

-If you’d like to avoid the hassle of trial-and-error and get your cupcakes right every time, a good oven thermometer will give you a much accurate reading of the temperature inside your oven.
+If you’d like to avoid the hassle of trial-and-error and get your cupcakes right every time, a good oven thermometer will give you a much accurate reading of the temperature inside your oven

-Keeping them in the tin too long
+Keeping them in the cupcake tin too long

-Leaving them in longer can cause your cupcakes to dry as the heat from the pan will continue to cook them, removing all of the moisture.
+Leaving them in longer can cause your cupcakes to dry out as the heat from the pan will continue to cook them, removing all of the moisture.

 So make sure you leave your cupcakes in the tin to cool for 5 minutes before transferring them onto a cooling rack.
-This 3 tiered cooling rack by Wilton is ideal for cooling cupcakes!
+It’s an essential piece of equipment for cupcakes!

-Not frosting them in time
+Not frosting the cupcakes in time

 How To Make Cupcakes Rise Perfectly

 The perfect cupcake is light, fluffy, with an even crumb structure, and ever so softly curved at the top.
 It is slightly golden on the outside, and the spongy cake springs back when you press lightly on it with a finger.